Stop loss insurance self-funded employers use to cap catastrophic claim risk

 Employers already evaluating small group health insurance options may also want to ask whether level funding offers a controlled step toward self-funding.
 Larger employers may need a more customized self-funded structure with specific and aggregate protection, stronger data reporting, and a more detailed renewal strategy.

-A Practical Stop Loss Quote Checklist
+Your Go-To Stop Loss Quote Checklist

 Use this checklist when comparing stop loss quotes.
 If one carrier cannot answer these questions clearly, do not treat its quote as equal to a cleaner alternative.